Introduction to the OCC...

 (i) to acquire and undertake all properties and liabilities and to carry out the powers, obligations, duties and general objects of the present unincorporated association known as Ocean Cruising Club …

 To celebrate its Golden Jubilee in 2004, fifty years after its foundation by Humphrey Barton in 1954, the occasion was marked by the publication of a history of the Club over these 50 years, written by the Club Historian and ex-Commodore, Tony Vasey.
 As well as details of the Club's growth, the extraordinary exploits of the early pioneers are recalled, many of whom became legends in the then small world of deep sea cruising.
 These include the circumnavigation by the Carlins in a frail amphibious jeep, the daring voyages of Bill Tilman, and the attempted Atlantic crossing in a helium balloon by the Mudies.
 It is packed with lyrical quotes from the many early members writing on cruising such as Weston Martyr, Carleton Mitchell, Bill Snaith, and the ever-green Mike Richey.
 And it is brought up to date with tales from the latter day explorers such as John Gore-Grimes, Willy Ker, Bob Shepton and Paddy Barry.
 Thus the book is at once a record of the Club's development and an anthology of the exciting exploits of its many members throughout the world.

 The book is a private publication of 319 pages with many colour and B & W illustrations.
-'The Ocean Cruising Club The First fifty Years' may be obtained from the author, Toney Vasey, as shown below for £15 including P & P world-wide.
+'The Ocean Cruising Club The First Fifty Years' may be obtained from the UK Regalia page or from the author, Tony Vasey, as shown below, for £12 including P & P world-wide.
 Tony Vasey, Long Barn, Tarrant Rushton, Blandford Forum, Dorset DT11 9JQ, UK, Tel/fax: +44 (0)1258 480604